MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/you-dont-have-permissions-to-update-the-options-you-specified-error.md

 ## Symptoms

-When an Office 365 kiosk user tries to create an inbox rule in Outlook on the web, the user receives the following error message:
+When a Microsoft 365 kiosk user tries to create an inbox rule in Outlook on the web, the user receives the following error message:

 > You don't have permissions to update the options you specified.